luapower/website/www/md/faq.md

 Some Lua+ffi modules _might_ work with luaffi but you are on your own on that one.

+## How do I see what packages are available?

+	mgit ls-uncloned

-## How do I make new packages?
+## How do I see what packages are installed?

-Refer to [get-involved] for what a package should contain.<br>
-Refer to [luapower-git] for the actual procedure.
+	mgit ls

-## How do I see a package's files?
+## How do I see a package's files separately?

-Type `./git <package> ls-files`
+	mgit <package> ls-files

 ## But can I browse them too?

 Yes (but not in Windows).
-Create hard links with `./git --all make-hardlinks` which makes hard links in the `_git` directory for all the packages.
+Create hard links with `mgit --all make-hardlinks` which makes hard links in the `_git` directory for all the packages.
 Now they're separate and you can list them and check their size, and even edit them and commit the changes.
 Remember to run that command again if you add or delete files though.

+## How do I fix a package?

+Fork it, clone it from your place (i.e. instead of `mgit clone foo`, do `mgit clone https://github.com/you/foo`), fix it, then send a pull request.

+## How do I make a new package?

+Refer to [get-involved] for what it should contain.<br>
+Refer to [luapower-git] for the actual procedure.

 ## How is it different from LuaRocks?